How Much does Write Your Way to Freedom cost? (2023 Update)

 Now let’s dig deeper into each one of these improvements so you can understand exactly what it means for you when you join the WYWTF community.

-1. Write Your Way to Freedom Course Lessons Have Been Updated and Expanded in 2022
+1. Write Your Way to Freedom Course Lessons Have Been Updated and Expanded for 2023

-Do you know what… I don’t even know how many lessons have been revised or added since I joined WYWTF.
-It seems that every month or two there’s an announcement that a lesson has been updated or added.
+I have lost count of how many lessons have been revised or added since I joined WYWTF.
+It seems that every month or two there’s an announcement that the course has been improved and updated!

 I could probably comb through the course and peek at all 55 lessons to try to figure out which ones are updated… but they could release a new update tomorrow and then I’d be behind again.